PDF Templates

 Tips & best practices

-• Use block for what presets don't cover.
-Custom legal mentions, country-specific footers, structured signature blocks, watermarks — all best modelled as a block rather than asked of an existing preset.
+blockfor what presets don't cover.
+Custom legal mentions, country-specific footers, structured signature blocks, watermarks — all best modelled as ablockrather than asked of an existing preset. - Iterate inside the visual builder.
+Toggling a section, then watching the centre preview re-render is the fastest way to converge on a layout — the live preview is always visible, no modal to open.

-• Reuse the XML sample.
-A single Load XML sample on the template header feeds the picker for every block — load it once per editing session and every XPath autocompletion just works.
+- Load a real XML once per session.
+The ↑ Load XML sample button at the top of the builder feeds the picker for every block — load it once and every XPath autocompletion uses your data.